LOVELY Vintage French Limoges Style Heart Shaped Porcelain Box with Lid. [headline style="16" font_size="15" align="center"…

 At some in the of the early 20th Century, probably around 1920, someone converted these porcelain figurines into a table lamp.
 The wood base was specially constructed to hold the figurines and a brass lamp fitting erected to the rear.
 They have the original lamp shade (in perfect condition) and acorn finial.

-The lamp is in good ORIGINAL CONDITION….one professional repair.
+The lamp is in good ORIGINAL CONDITION….a couple of professional repairs.

 “The term “Dresden porcelain” refers more to an artistic movement than a particular line of figurines or dinnerware.
 Several decorating studios emerged in this Saxony capital in response to the rise of “Romanticism” during the 19th century.
 Dresden was an important centre of this artistic, cultural and intellectual movement, which attracted painters, sculptors, poets, philosophers and porcelain decorators alike.
 In 1883, in response to the exciting developments happening all around them, four prominent ceramic decorators registered the famous blue crown Dresden mark, and the widely popular “Dresden style” was born.